Contact

 Historical significance

 From a historical perspective, the relevance of clearly defining and cataloging land goes far back into the past.
 Even in ancient civilizations, it was essential to clearly define and document land, primarily for tax purposes.
-With the advent of the age of urbanization and industrialization in Europe, the need to precisely record and manage land grew significantly.
+With the advent of the age of urbanization and industrialization in Europe, the need to precisely record and manage land finally arose.

-Progressive history has emphasized the systematic collection and registration of parcels of land as a central aspect.
+Throughout history, the systematic collection and registration of parcels of land has developed into a central task.
 With innovative technologies such as GIS (geographic information systems) and GPS, parcels of land are now indispensable for the real estate trade.
 They form a crucial basis for the careful planning and implementation of infrastructure projects.

-For real estate agents, information from parcels of land is often the first approach to valuing a property or building.
+For many people without a specialist background, it is sometimes difficult to grasp the exact circumstances of a property and make a well-founded assessment of its actual value.
+For real estate agents, information from parcels of land is often the first approach to valuing a plot of land or a building.
 They use the parcel number to obtain precise information about a property.
 It is crucial to determine the size, location and exact boundaries.

-Do you have any questions?
-At Isar Estate in Munich, an experienced real estate agent is ready to advise you in detail.
+Do you have questions about land or need help?
+At Isar Estate, you have the opportunity to receive detailed advice from an experienced real estate agent in Munich.
 We listen to you carefully and offer tailor-made recommendations.
 Contact us to find out more.
 We look forward to getting to know you.

 Disclaimer